 The STREETS research agenda is led by Dr. Lara Gerassi whose research focuses on enhancing the health and wellbeing of people who are involved in the sex trade and/or are at risk of sex trafficking.
 Her work uses an intersectional, anti-oppressive approach to 1) understand how sex trafficking experiences differ based on race, sex, gender, and sexual orientation among other identities; 2) improve sex trafficking identification practices among health and social service providers; and 3) strengthen the health and community responses for people at risk of sex trafficking and those with lived experiences of sex trafficking and homelessness.
 She uses community-engaged approaches to increase methodological rigor of her studies and translate knowledge into practice.

-Dr. Lara Gerassi has won the following awards for her astounding committment to anti-trafficking education and research:
+Dr. Lara Gerassi has won the following awards for her impressive commitment to anti-trafficking education and research:

-- International Scholar Award at the International Human Trafficking and Social Justice Conference
+- Influential Scholar Award (2022) at the International Human Trafficking and Social Justice Conference

 Additionally, STREETS has been able to promote the research of other partners through the UNESCO Chair’s Paper Series and other ad hoc projects.
 Several research tools have been applied and refined through STREETS and our partners to better identify victims of trafficking and understand the needs of survivors for recovery and wellbeing over the long term.